 Lampitt brought additional evidence to her colleagues, citing a study conducted by a professor at William Patterson University that looked at the actions of more than 21,000 people.
 The researchers looked at the behaviors of people who were injured in crosswalks.
 Not surprisingly, when people were hurt while crossing against a “Don’t Walk” signal, nearly half of them admitted to either wearing headphones or being on a handheld device at the time.
 But more surprisingly, one-third of those who were struck when they had the right of way had headphones on or were on a device.
 Lampitt also referenced statistics that showed that the number of injuries and deaths involving pedestrians has tripled over the last decade.

 If the proposed law goes into effect, violators could face both fines and potential incarceration.

 CONTACT MALLON & TRANGER

-  We offer a free initial consultation to anyone in New Jersey who has suffered a personal injury
+We offer a free initial consultation to anyone in New Jersey who has suffered a personal injury matter.

-  matter.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have

-  offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.